supernova-Z313/Git_and_Github_course/section_4/part_2.md

 | message | fix typo |

 > Each commit has a unique hash .
-> The parent is the hash value of the previous commit.
+> The parent is the hash value of the previous commit or commits.
 > First commit parent is none.